shaileshaanand/Molecular-mass/README.md

 # Molecular-mass
 A java program to find the molecular mass of a compound.
 ## Build Instructions
-- You will need jdk to install Jdk v1.5 or higher
+- You will need to install Jdk v1.5 or higher
+- Open the Terminal
 - first clone the repo using the command `git clone https://github.com/shaileshaanand/Molecular-mass.git`
+- Switch to the cloned directory `cd Molecular-mass`
+- Compile the files `javac *.java`
-- create a executable jar file with main class as Molecular
+- Create a jar file `jar cvfm Molecular.jar manifest.mf *.class`
+- Make the jar file executable `chmod +x Molecular.jar`
-- Run the jar file as: `java -jar <jarfilename>.jar <compound>` eg. `java -jar Molecular.jar H2SO4` or `java jar Molecular.jar H2`
+- Run the jar file as: `java -jar Molecular.jar`
-- Or toggle infinite loop by just running `java -jar <jarfilename>.jar` and it will ask you for compounds one by one.
-- eg. `java -jar Molecular.jar`
-- it will ask for compounds like `Enter Compound: `